-Form 2106 is only used by Armed Forces reservists, qualified performing Forces reservists, quantieu performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Form 2106 is only used by Armed Forces reservists, qualified performing CAUTION artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
 Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), employees who do not fit into one of the listed categories may not use Form 2106.